 The Nominating and Corporate Governance Committee currently consists of Messrs.
-Jasinski, and Thorndike.
-Mr. Thorndike serves as chairperson of the Nominating and Corporate Governance Committee.
+Jasinski and Thomas.
+Mr. Thomas serves as chairperson of the Nominating and Corporate Governance Committee.
 All members of the Nominating and Corporate Governance Committee are independent (as independence is currently defined in Rule 5605(a)(2) of the NASDAQ listing standards).
 The Nominating and Corporate Governance Committee's responsibilities include:

-- developing and recommending to the Board criteria for board and committee membership; - · recommending director nominee candidates to the Board;
+- · developing and recommending to the Board criteria for board and committee membership; - recommending director nominee candidates to the Board;

-- · periodically reassessing the Board's Corporate Governance Guidelines and recommending any proposed changes to the Board for approval; and - · monitoring, in cooperation with the Board's Audit Committee, compliance with our Code of Business Conduct and Ethics.
+- periodically reassessing the Board's Corporate Governance Guidelines and recommending any proposed changes to the Board for approval; and - monitoring, in cooperation with the Board's Audit Committee, compliance with our Code of Business Conduct and Ethics.

-The Nominating and Corporate Governance Committee met once during the year ended December 31, 2012.
+The Nominating and Corporate Governance Committee did not formally meet during the year ended December 31, 2013.
 The Nominating and Corporate Governance Committee operates under a written charter adopted by the Board of Directors, a current copy of which is available at the Corporate Governance section of our investor relations website at http://ir.lemaitre.com.